richorama/richorama.github.io/_posts/2015-01-13-thoughts-on-deploying-orleans.md

 The Azure SDK uses these plugins to provide Diagnostics, Caching and Remote Desktop etc...

-> The [Azure Plugin Library](http://richorama.github.io/AzurePluginLibrary/) capitalises on this capability to provide a wide range of plugins you can use to bootstrap your Azure Cloud Service Deployments (such as installing nginx, chocolatey, redis ...).
+As a side note, the [Azure Plugin Library](http://richorama.github.io/AzurePluginLibrary/) capitalises on this capability to provide a wide range of plugins you can use to bootstrap your Azure Cloud Service Deployments (such as installing nginx, chocolatey, redis ...).

-## How could the plugin work?
+## How could an Orleans plugin work?

-The plugin could delivery the binaries and configuration, and start the Orleans Silo on a Web or Worker Role.
+A plugin could delivery the binaries and configuration, and start the Orleans Silo on a Web or Worker Role.

 Your Web/Worker Role code would contain the Grain Interface and Collection assemblies, and the plugin would do the work of starting the Silo correctly.